Adventurers & Innovators: Ages 8-14

 It is beneficial to bring a laptop if you can to enable your child to save their work to continue developing their skills.
 We also advise that you download the relevant software prior to the workshop.
 Setting this software up is easy and we will provide you with comprehensive set-up instructions before your lessons begin, so do check your email!

 First off we'll get to know our teacher and classmates through some great mini games.
 Once we're all friends, we'll be introduced to our activity for the day.
 Let's jump in to coding!

 Now that we've had a healthy snack, we're ready to get right back into our activity.
 We'll carry on flexing our creative muscles by designing, coding and building our project.

 Let's refocus after lunch and playtime by diving into building our robots!

 It's time to finish off our project for the day and show it off to the rest of the class.
 Time has flown by - let's tidy up our work stations, pack up our things and get ready to go home!

-My favourite part was making the texture packs
+My favourite part was all the coding

 Student, aged 9